 He let out a deep sigh as he set down the empty mug.
 “The Aberrant was in Nightmare Pack territory, so despite the appearance of the Raven Queen, the coppers haven’t had much to go on when questioning my people.
 There is increased scrutiny, however, and there have been attempts to insert an undercover agent into our operations.
 Nothing we cannot handle.
 I did have to make some concessions to Lynwood, both for the Pack’s help obfuscating the issue and for causing such a significant disturbance in their territory.”

 Sebastien cringed.
 “What concessions?”

-Oliver waved a hand indifferently, beginning to eat the omelet Sharon had cooked him.
+Oliver waved a hand indifferently, speaking around a bite of the omelet Sharon had cooked him.
 “Nothing critical.
-I don’t blame you.
-Sometimes things go wrong.
-Sometimes things blow up and cause a shit tornado.
+I don’t hold you responsible.
+Sometimes things just go wrong… And sometimes things blow up and cause a shit tornado.
 It could have been worse.
 You kept some of the residents from dying, at least, and this whole incident has done more than a little to reduce resistance among those who weren’t so pleased with our presence in the new territory.
 No one wants an angry visit from the Raven Queen.”